chiashenglin0204/CPSC304-UBC-Subletting/server/README.md

 - `GET` - `/listing/minPriceListingByRoomType` - get the cheapest available listing by roomType
     * body.roomType REQUIRED
 - `GET` - `/listing/getAll` - get all listings
+- `GET` - `/listing/popularListings` - show all popular listing and their number of respective applications (from most to least popular)
+- `GET` - `/listing/simpleListingsDisplay` - display listings with minimal info (date listed, start date, end date, and monthly rate)
+    * body.minAge optional

 ## GET STARTED
 run `npm install` in the root directory of the server